-Applicable percentage ownership is based on 147,537,639 shares of Class A common stock and 17,347,458 shares of Class B common stock outstanding as of April 3, 2024.
-In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options or RSUs held by the person that are currently exercisable, or would become exercisable, or would vest based on service-based vesting conditions, as applicable, within 60 days of April 3, 2024.
+Applicable percentage ownership is based on [•] shares of Class A common stock outstanding as of [•].
+In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options or RSUs held by the person that are currently exercisable, or would become exercisable, or would vest based on service-based vesting conditions, as applicable, within 60 days of [•].
 However, except as described above, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.